The blog was started in May 2006.

 In fact, blogging reflects an interest of mine which is more long-standing than my interest in politics – writing.
 At the age of nine I ran my own weekly “newspaper” which I distributed to friends and family.
 From that age I used a typewriter and a old Gestetner duplicator.
 At the same time, my interest in language was unleashed by a wonderful English teacher.
 Ever since I have had an urge to type and write continuously and if I burble a bit too much it is perhaps partly because I type so quickly, so the whole blog thing becomes a stream of consciousness, to an extent.

 In the period 1989 – 2008 this writing urge manifested itself through writing letters to newspapers, of which I had about 1,000 published.
 Since 2006 I have chanelled all my writing energy into this blog.

 Besides being interested in UK politics, I have had a deep interest in US politics since 1968.
 In that year, I decided to cheer on Hubert Humphrey in the presidential election against Richard Nixon – for no other reason than Humphrey’s head looked rather comical.
 My interest in US politics deepened considerably in 2000 when a brief illness gave me time to deeply study the events following the presidential election that year (the hanging/pregnant/dimpled chads episode etc).
 Since then I have followed US politics on a daily basis and a good proportion of my posts are about US politics.
 It provides me with a frivolous escape route from the sometimes mind-numbing seriousness of UK politics.
-Sarah Palin has been a particular constant source of fascination to me.
+Sarah Palin and Donald Trump have been a particular constant source of fascination to me.